dtrelogan/react-formstate/docs/formInputExample.md

   uploadImage(formData) {
-    // this example uses xmlHttpRequest. you could alternatively use fetch,
+    // this example uses xmlHttpRequest. you could alternatively use fetch.
-    // but as of writing this example fetch does not support a "progress callback"
+    // at present fetch does not support a "progress" callback but things change fast...

     return new Promise((resolve, reject) => {
       let xhr = new XMLHttpRequest();